jonlpersson/ed-latimore/site/_posts/2021-09-30-how-to-get-closer-to-a-friend.md

 Also if you’re feeling lonely, reaching out is also a powerful cure.

-## 6. Discover their passions
+## 6\.
+Discover their passions

 As long as you have shared values, the people you’re close to don’t have to share your interests.
-This is one way to break the relationship matrix: **listen to what other’s love without judgement and take an interest in it. **
+This is one way to break the relationship matrix: \*\*listen to what other’s love without judgement and take an interest in it. \*\*

 Say your friend is into pro wrestling.
 You don’t have to love pro wrestling to know why they love it.
 Taking an interest makes your friends feel validated and like they matter.

 In turn, they will want to provide the same for you.
-This is the law of reciprocity.[^5] Giving value makes others want to return that value.
+This is the law of reciprocity.<sup id="fnref:5" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:5">5</a></sup> Giving value makes others want to return that value.
 Or “you reap what you sow.”

 Be mindful, though, when this energy is not returned.
 That’s a key sign you’re in a one-sided relationship.

-## 7. Show up with vulnerability
+## 7\.
+Show up with vulnerability

 The social media era has seen an onslaught of oversharing and crying on camera.